BassMastaCod/MODELpY/README.md

     ```
 5. Now you are ready to interact with the API endpoints
     ```python
-    from teslaapi import TeslaService
+    from modelpy import TeslaService
-    from teslaapi.vehicle import VehicleService
+    from modelpy.vehicle import VehicleService

     tesla = TeslaService("abcd1234-5678-9abc-defg-hijklmnopqrst")
     vehicle_service = VehicleService(tesla)